 EACH SCHOOL MUST PROVIDE AT LEAST ONE REFEREE.
 This referee will not necessarily be scheduled to referee matches involving your school and therefore must not also be a team supervisor.
 Your nominated referee will be allocated officiating duties by the carnival organiser on the day.

-An elite Championship Competition runs on one of the carnival days (usually the Wednesday) for Year 5/6 Girls and Year 5/6 Boys only.
-This Elite competition allows for one boys and/or girls team per school.
+A Championship Competition runs on one of the carnival days (usually the Wednesday) for Year 5/6 Girls and Year 5/6 Boys only.
+This Championship Competition allows for one boys and/or girls team per school.

-Teams in the Elite Competition must have a maximum of 10 players.
+Teams in the Championship Competition are permitted a maximum of 10 players.